Travel Budget Guide

 How much does accommodation cost in Guatemala?

-Accommodation costs range from $8-15/night for hostel dorms, $25-50/night for budget hotels and private hostel rooms, $60-100/night for mid-range hotels with amenities, and $150+/night for luxury hotels and resorts.
-Popular destinations like Antigua and Lake Atitlan offer excellent value across all price ranges.
+Accommodation ranges from $8-15/night for hostel dorms, $25-50/night for budget hotels, $60-100/night for mid-range hotels, and $150+/night for luxury resorts.

 How much does food cost in Guatemala?

-Food costs are very affordable: street food and local comedores cost $2-5/meal, casual restaurants $5-12/meal, mid-range restaurants $12-20/meal, and fine dining $25+/meal.
-A typical daily food budget ranges from $10-15 for budget travelers to $40-60 for those dining at nicer restaurants.
+Street food and comedores cost $2-5/meal, casual restaurants $5-12, mid-range $12-20, and fine dining $25+.
+Daily food budget ranges from $10-15 for budget to $40-60 for luxury travelers.

 What is the cheapest way to travel around Guatemala?